 What is Proportional Representation?

 - Ernest Naville

 Pro Rep draws a distinction between representation and decision making.
-Democracy requires that the decisions of a legislative body should be made by majority vote.
+It further distinguishes between representing only the majority or representing everyone.
+Democracy requires that the decisions of an elected body should be made by majority vote.
 Legislators themselves needn't be chosen by majority vote.
 In Pro Rep systems, each representative is elected by a share of the electorate large enough to deserve representation, determined by agreed upon thresholds.

 In (FPTP) elections in Single Member Districts minorities (any minority, not just racial minorities) are excluded from having a voice in government.
 Proportional Representation (Pro Rep) in Multi Member Districts remedies the exclusion of large blocks of voters that occurs.
 Pro Rep provides a close correlation between the percentage of votes received for a particular group of candidates, represented by their party, and the percentage of seats that party then receives in government.
 With 49% of the vote, party "A" receives about 49% of the seats in Multi Member Districts.
 With 17% of the votes, party "B" receives approximately 17% of the seats.

 Our electoral systems are designed to .
 All the Proportional Representation systems are designed to disperse power and include nearly everyone.